anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

   * [3.8.8 Smart Switches](#3.8.8)
   * [3.8.9 Decoupling Applications from Infrastructure and Platform with Hardware Acceleration](#3.8.9)

-It is necessary to clearly define the infrastructure resources and their capabilities that a shared cloud infrastructure (network function virtualisation infrastructure, NFVI) provides for hosting workloads including: virtual network functions (VNFs) and/or cloud-native network functions (CNFs).
-A common understanding of which resources and corresponding capabilities a suitable cloud infrastructure should provide will help to improve workload on-boarding efficency and avoid issues which could negatively impact the time and the cost of on-boarding and maintaining target workloads and solutions on top of a virtualised infrastructure.
+It is necessary to clearly define the infrastructure resources and their capabilities that a shared cloud infrastructure (network function virtualisation infrastructure, NFVI) provides for hosting workloads including virtual network functions (VNFs) and/or cloud-native network functions (CNFs).
+A common understanding of which resources and their corresponding capabilities a cloud infrastructure provides or shall provide will help improve workload onboarding efficiency and avoid issues that could negatively impact the time and the cost of onboarding and maintaining target workloads and solutions on top of a virtualised infrastructure.

 The abstraction model presented in this Reference Model (RM) specifies a common set of virtual infrastructure resources that a cloud infrastructure will need to provide to be able to host most of the typical VNF/CNF telco workloads.
 The intention of this Reference Model is to follow the following principles: